 A Uganda visa is required by most nationalities.
 Additionally, your passport must be valid for at least six months from your departure date.
 Passports should have a minimum of 2–4 clean pages for visa and entry/exit stamp.
 You can also apply for the East African Tourism Visa (Uganda, Kenya and Rwanda) online by credit card.

 Uganda safaris length varies depending on your interests, budget, specific parks, and desired activities.
-Typical duration ranges from one day to around 2 weeks.
-Gorilla trekking a major highlight – requires at least three days.
+Typical duration ranges from 1 day to around 2 weeks.
+Gorilla trekking a major highlight – requires at least 3 days.
 Uganda has 10 parks, most of which offering different wildlife experiences and landscapes.